 The paid extension bundle includes advanced features like Elementor Widgets and WooCommerce popup addon.
 The latter allows displaying a popup when someone adds a product to their cart from your online store.
 It is a smart feature that can help improve your sales.

-Here is a screenshot of the list of addons you get with the OceanWP premium.
+Here is a screenshot of the list of addons you get with the OceanWP premium license.

 OceanWP premium comes in three plans, all of them offering the same set of pro features.
 What varies is the number of sites on which you can use the license.

-The lowest cost is $39 for the Personal plan, which allows installing the license on a single website only.
+The lowest cost is $43 for the Personal plan, which allows installing the license on three websites only.

-The Business plan ($79) is for three sites while the Agency license ($129) allows you to use it on up to 25 websites.
+The Business plan ($71) is for six sites while the Agency license ($127) allows you to use it on up to 50 websites.

-In short, OceanWP gives all the essential things for free while the paid extensions act as advanced features.
+In short, OceanWP gives all the essential things for free while the paid extensions act on top of that.

 Demos & Designs – How OceanWP Looks?

-As of writing this, OceanWP has ~73 demo sites in its library.
-Out of these, sixty are premium.
+As of writing this, OceanWP has 220+ demo sites in its library.
+Out of these, a couple of them are available for free.

 One thing I like about these demos is their design quality.
 They are not just some bland designs.